opentoonz/opentoonz_docs/source/installing_opentoonz.rst

 You can download the appropriate version of OpenToonz for your operating system from the `Download page <https://opentoonz.github.io/e/download/opentoonz.html>`_ in the official OpenToonz web site.
 Choose either the Windows or macOS version to start downloading the installer application.
 It's possible to find the official "nightly" builds `here <https://github.com/opentoonz/opentoonz_nightlies>`_.
 Other builds ARE NOT officially supported.

 Also, the `MorevnaProject <https://github.com/morevnaproject>`_ provides builds for `Windows 32-bit, Windows 64-bit, macOS, appimage <https://github.com/morevnaproject/opentoonz/releases>`_ and `snap <https://snapcraft.io/opentoonz-morevna>`_ for Linux.

-Moreover, there are OTX (OpenToonz eXperimental) releases by `manongjohn <https://github.com/manongjohn>`_ avalaible for `Windows 64-bit, macOS and in appimage format <https://github.com/manongjohn/OTX/releases>`_.
+Finally, there are OTX (OpenToonz eXperimental) releases by `manongjohn <https://github.com/manongjohn>`_ avalaible for `Windows 64-bit, macOS and in appimage format <https://github.com/manongjohn/OTX/releases>`_.

 .. _installing_on_windows: